 - Yakuza: Like a Dragon

-Gearing up to be the first Assassin’s Creed title on the Series X, we finally got the opportunity to get a first look at Assassin's Creed Valhalla gameplay footage:
+Gearing up to be the first Assassin’s Creed title on the Series X, we finally got a first look at Assassin's Creed Valhalla gameplay footage:

 Although fans have been debating whether or not this is actual gameplay, we know that this is leading up to be one of the most anticipated Assassin’s Creed games of all time.